Skip to Main Content

 If you need to access academic information, it can be tempting to use Google or Wikipedia.
 However, it’s important to remember that:

-• If you search for information on Google, you usually have to scroll through pages of results including many that aren’t relevant.
+• If you search for information on Google, you have to scroll through pages of results including many that aren’t relevant, which is a waste of your time.

 • Wikipedia can be edited by anyone and sometimes information on there can be removed or re-written with malicious intent.